Study Rooms Guidelines

 - Montgomery College students.

-- Montgomery College part-time faculty who want to utilize rooms to consult privately with students.
+- Montgomery College part-time faculty who want to utilize rooms to consult privately in person with students.

 - Student use of the rooms takes priority over others.